POTASSIUM Overview Information

 POTASSIUM Side Effects & Safety

-Potassium is LIKELY SAFE for most people when given intravenously (by IV) and appropriately or when taken by mouth in amounts of up to 90 mEq of total potassium from the diet and supplements combined.
-Potassium can cause stomach upset, nausea, diarrhea, vomiting, intestinal gas, and other side effects.
+Potassium is LIKELY SAFE for most people when taken by mouth in amounts of up to 100 mEq of total potassium, or when given intravenously (by IV) by medical professionals.
+In some people, potassium can cause stomach upset, nausea, diarrhea, vomiting, or intestinal gas.

-Too much potassium is UNSAFE and can cause feelings of burning or tingling, generalized weakness, paralysis, listlessness, dizziness, mental confusion, low blood pressure, irregular heart rhythm, and death.
+Too much potassium is UNSAFE and can cause feelings of burning or tingling, generalized weakness, paralysis, mental confusion, low blood pressure, irregular heart rhythm, or death.

 Special Precautions & Warnings:Pregnancy or breast-feeding: Potassium is LIKELY SAFE when obtained from the diet in amounts of 40-80 mEq per day.
 Taking too much potassium is UNSAFE during pregnancy and breast feeding.